Example: Create a GitHub Issue or Linear Ticket from Email

 - Open

 github.com→ your profile menu → Settings → Developer settings → Personal access tokens → Fine-grained tokens. - Click Generate new token.
-Scope it to the single repository that should receive issues.
+Give it access to one repository only: the repository that receives the issues.

-- Under Repository permissions, set Issues to Read and write.
+- In Repository permissions, set Issues to Read and write.

 - Click Generate token and copy the